History of crossbows: Terminology

 A crossbowman or crossbow-maker is sometimes called an arbalist or arbalest.

 Arrow, bolt and quarrel are all suitable terms for crossbow projectiles.

 The lath, also called the prod, is the bow of the crossbow.
 According to W.F.
-Peterson, the prod came into usage in the 19th century as a result of mistranslating rodd in a 16th-century list of crossbow effects.
+Peterson, the prod came into usage in the 19th century AD, as a result of mistranslating rodd in a 16th-century AD list of crossbow effects.

 The stock is the wooden body on which the bow is mounted, although the medieval tiller is also used.

 The lock refers to the release mechanism, including the string, sears, trigger lever, and housing.

 China

 Warring States

 In terms of archaeological evidence, crossbow locks made of cast bronze have been found in China dating to around 650 BC.
 They have also been found in Tombs 3 and 12 at Qufu, Shandong, previously the capital of Lu, and date to 6th century BC.
 Bronze crossbow bolts dating from the mid-5th century BC have been found at a Chu burial site in Yutaishan, Jiangling County, Hubei Province.
 Other early finds of crossbows were discovered in Tomb 138 at Saobatang, Hunan Province, and date to mid-4th century BC.
 It's possible that these early crossbows used spherical pellets for ammunition.
-A Western-Han mathematician and music theorist, Jing Fang (78-37 BC), compared the moon to the shape of a round crossbow bullet.
+A Western-Han mathematician and music theorist, Jing Fang (78–37 BC), compared the moon to the shape of a round crossbow bullet.
 Zhuangzi also mentions crossbow bullets.

 The earliest Chinese documents mentioning a crossbow were texts from the 4th to 3rd centuries BC attributed to the followers of Mozi.
-This source refers to the use of a giant crossbow between the 6th and 5th centuries BC, corresponding to the late Spring and Autumn Period.
+This source refers to the use of a giant crossbow between the 6th and 5th centuries BC, corresponding to the late Spring and Autumn period.
 Sun Tzu's The Art of War (first appearance dated between 500 BC to 300 BC) refers to the characteristics and use of crossbows in chapters 5 and 12 respectively, and compares a drawn crossbow to 'might.'